Canon 250D vs 750D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 250D and Canon EOS 750D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 750D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 250D and 750D can be found, respectively, in the Canon 250D Manual (free pdf) or the online Canon 750D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 250D or the Canon 750D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.